marziply/factory-zero/README.md

 ## Documentation

-The default export is the `Zero` class, but there is a named export called `seed` that instantiates the Zero for you while accepting the same arguments.
+The default export is the `Zero` class, but there is a named export called `seed` that instantiates Zero for you while accepting the same arguments.
 For most standard configurations, `seed` will suffice, unless you're interested in the other methods that Zero provides.

 *More documentation coming soon...*